MicrosoftDocs/power-pages-docs/power-pages-docs/templates/book-a-meeting.md

 There are two key users that the template is designed for:

-- The customer of the bank is trying to book an appointment with the bank representative.
+- The banking customer is trying to book an appointment with the bank representative.

 - The bank representative who is looking at the list of appointments and managing their calendars and appointments.